Ezekiel1991/dsc-phase-1-project-v3/README.md

 # Phase 1 Project Description

-Aviation Data Analysis This project focuses on analyzing aviation accident data to help a company identify the lowest-risk aircraft for their commercial and private operations.
+Aviation Data Analysis
+This data focuses on analyzing aviation accident report data to help the company identify the lowest-risk aircraft for their commercial and private operations.
 The primary objective is to provide actionable insights derived from historical accident trends, severity levels, and aircraft characteristics.
-These insights will support the company in reducing operational risks and making well-informed decisions when purchasing aircraft.
+These insights will help the company in make well-informed decisions when purchasing aircraft.

 Data Cleaning Process Data Collection: The dataset was sourced from the National Transportation Safety Board (NTSB) and is available on Kaggle: Aviation Accident Database.